BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 To recognize handwritten pattern program uses OCR engine.

-At the moment program supports 2 OCR engines, which is: Tesseract OCR and PaddleOCR.
+At the moment program supports 2 OCR engines: Tesseract OCR and PaddleOCR.

 To send the keyboard input program uses xdotool or ydotool.

-You can find compiled .deb and .AppImage packages in releases page.
+You can find compiled .deb, .rpm and .AppImage packages in releases page.

 This is the instruction for version 2, instruction for version 1 is located at v1 branch of this repository.